will-j-c/will-j-c/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Will and I am currently studying my MSc in Computer Science from the University of Bath.
+My name is Will and I am currently working on smart contract and trading bot development.